defenseunicorns/pepr-docs/site/content/en/main/pepr-tutorials/create-pepr-module.md

    ]);
    ```

-   _Note: if you also delete the `capabilities/hello-pepr.ts` file, it will be added again on the next [`pepr update`](../cli#pepr-update) so you have the latest examples usages from the Pepr SDK.
+   _Note: if you also delete the `capabilities/hello-pepr.ts` file, it will be added again on the next [`pepr update`](../../user-guide/pepr-cli#pepr-update) so you have the latest examples usages from the Pepr SDK.
 Therefore, it is sufficient to remove the entry from your `pepr.ts` module
    config._

 1. **Build and deploy the Pepr Module**

    Most of the time, you'll likely be iterating on a module with `pepr dev` for real-time feedback and validation Once you are ready to move beyond the local dev environment, Pepr provides deployment and build tools you can use.

    `pepr deploy` - you can use this command to build your module and deploy it into any K8s cluster your current `kubecontext` has access to.
 This setup is ideal for CI systems during testing, but is not recommended for production use.
-See [`pepr deploy`](../cli#pepr-deploy) for more info.
+See [`pepr deploy`](../../user-guide/pepr-cli#pepr-deploy) for more info.

-## Advanced Module Configuration
+## Additional Information

 By default, when you run `pepr init`, the module is not configured with any additional options.
 Currently, there are 3 options you can configure: